flimblewitz/jigsaw/README.md

 # What is this?
-Jigsaw is an `instrumented` `configurable` `mock` `GRPC` API that emits tracing information.
-It's only capable of issuing requests to other instances of itself.
+Jigsaw is an `instrumented` `configurable` `mock` GRPC API that can issue requests to other instances of itself.

 # What is it for?
 The idea is to use it as a building block when testing observability backends and microservice infrastructure.